mediapills/cloud-custodian/docs/source/gcp/examples/storage-bucket-default-object-access-control.rst

-Storage - Audit bucket access controls changes
+Storage - Audit bucket default object access control changes
 ====================

 Custodian can audit bucket changes (e.g. a new file has been deployed).
 Note that the ``notify`` action requires a Pub/Sub topic to be configured.